twu/skjold/README.md

 After running `pre-commit install` the hook should be good to go.
 To configure `skjold` in this scenario I recommend to add the entire configuration to the projects `pyproject.toml` instead of manipulating the hook `args`.
 See this projects [pyproject.toml](./pyproject.toml) for an example.

+**Important!**: If you use `report_only` in any way make sure that you add `require_serial: true` to your hook configuration otherwise `pre-commit` won't show you any output since the hook is returning with a zero exit code!

 ## Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you would like to change.